Cycododge/SublimeText-GameMaker-Plugin/README.md

 ## Note

-Made in SublimeText2.
+Made for SublimeText 2.
 No guarantees on the GML syntax highlighting.

+## SublimeText 3

+As noted by [@Uduse](https://github.com/Uduse), a SublimeText 3 implementation can be found here ( https://github.com/Uduse/Sublime-GameMaker-Studio-Language-Bundle )